 Menu/Setup/Additional functions/Cleaning/Cleaning 1 4 Function Options Info Start signal Selection None Fieldbus signals Signals of digital or analog inputs Factory setting None In addition to cyclic cleaning, you can also use an input signal to start event-controlled cleaning. ▶ Choose the trigger for such a cleaning process here.
-Interval and weekly programs are executed as normal, which means that conflicts can arise.
+Interval and weekly programs are executed as normal, i. e. conflicts can occur.
 Priority is given to the cleaning program that was the first to be started.
-Hold Selection Off On Factory setting On Decide whether there should be a hold during the cleaning process.
-This hold affects the inputs to which this cleaning process is assigned.
-Activate the cleaning hold in the advanced setup for the sensor.
-Start cyclic Action Activates the cyclical cleaning as set.
-Only visible if Interval is selected under Cleaning cycle . ▷ Start single Action Starts an individual cleaning process with the selected parameters.
-If cyclical cleaning is enabled, there are times in which it is not possible to manually start the process. ▷ Stop or Stop failsafe Action Ends the cleaning process (cyclical or manual) Only visible if the program is running or if Failsafe has happened. ▶ Outputs Switch to the Outputs → 🖺 68 menu Assignment of the relay with Chemoclean Plus: Relay x:1 - Cleaning x - Out1 or as assigned in setup for Chemoclean Plus.
-Relay x:2 - Cleaning x - Out2 or as assigned in setup for Chemoclean Plus.
-Relay x:3 - Cleaning x - Out3 or as assigned in setup for Chemoclean Plus.
-Relay x:4 - Cleaning x - Out4 or as assigned in setup for Chemoclean Plus. ▶ Cleaning program assignment view Shows an overview of the assignment of inputs and outputs in the cleaning program.
+Hold Selection Off On Factory setting On ▶ Decide whether there should be a hold during the cleaning process.
+This hold affects the inputs to which this cleaning process is assigned. ▷ Start single Action Start an individual cleaning process with the selected parameters.
+If cyclical cleaning is enabled, there are times in which it is not possible to manually start the process.
+Stop or Stop failsafe Action End the cleaning process (cyclically or manually) ▶ Outputs Goes to the menu Outputs → 🖺 68 ► Cleaning program assignment view Shows an overview of the cleaning processes